The Cost of Secure Restaking vs. Proof-of-Stake: Results

 On the other hand, original total stake amount is $T(\sigma)=3m$, therefore, restaking savings satisfy This shows a lower bound on the required stake.

 It is easy to show that $O(m^2)$ total stake is enough to add to validators in $V$, so that the resulting stake vector $\sigma\in \mathcal{W}(G)$.
-It can, for example, be done by adding the stake $2m^2-m$ to the validator $m^2+1$ so that it total stake become $(2m+1)m$.
-Then splitting this stake into $m$ stakes of $2m+1$ each in each of $m$ PoS protocols.
-Small stakers in these protocols can not attack any of the services even if they all coordinate, while the large staker does not find any attack profitable.
+It can, for example, be done by adding the stake $2m^2-m$ to the validator $m^2+1$ so that its total stake becomes $(2m+1)m$.
+Then, assume the validator splits this total stake into $m$ equal stakes of $2m+1$, for each $m$ PoS protocols.
+The small stakers in these protocols can not attack any of the services even if they all coordinate, while the large staker does not find any attack profitable.
 This proves the claim of the theorem, $RS(G)\in \Theta(m)$.

 \end{proof}

 The sets $S_L$ and $V_L$ from the proof of Theorem~\ref{non_trivial_upper_bound} end up being the sets $S$ and $V$, respectively.
 The highest degree in $V_L$ is equal to $m=\floor{\sqrt{n}}$.
 This provides an asymptotically matching lower bound to the upper bound result derived in Theorem~\ref{non_trivial_upper_bound}.